StockSharp/doc/en/topics/hydra/first_start.md

    To add a security, click on the **Add** ![hydra add](../../images/hydra_add.png) button.
 Then a window for downloading the security will open. ![hydra securities](../../images/hydra_securities.png)

-   To download the securities, you have to click the corresponding **Download securities** button.
+   To download the securities, you need to click the corresponding **Download securities** button.

    After that, a menu will appear on the screen, in which the user can select **Download all securities**.![hydra securities choose all](../../images/hydra_securities_choose_all.png)